 Web www.sarma.asn.au or type in “South Australian Railway Modellers Assn.

 Meetings held at on the second Wednesday of each month.
 Other activities most Tuesdays during the day and on Wednesday evenings which include construction nights where members are given assistance with model building projects.
 Members run all types of HO/OO equipment and there is also now a good size permanent N scale layout in the clubrooms.
 The club’s permanent layouts are always being worked on, and both are in working order with regular running nights.
-There is encouragement to model SAR, but there are plenty of American and English modellers as well.
+There is encouragement to model SAR, but there are plenty of American and English modellers as well and separate running nights are held for American, English, Australian and “any Prototype” equipment.
 The monthly magazine “The Buffer Stop” has been printed since the inception of the club in 1957.
 The clubrooms are wheelchair friendly, are airconditioned and contain a large library.
 Visitors are always welcome.

 South Australian Protofour Group Inc.